tsanhan/sports-ecommerce/README.md

 # sports-ecommerce

-Section 6\66 Adding Pagination part 3
+Section 6\67 Adding the search functionality
+-Give the ability to handle Upper case text when search